Igor1101/THUNDERSTORM/README.md

 make run BIOS=$(find /usr/share -name OVMF_CODE.fd)
 ```
 Note, that THUNDERSTORM aims to be BIOS independent,
-but it`s much better in qemu to run it with UEFI BIOS, since,
+but it is much better in qemu to run it with UEFI BIOS, since
-it`s better supported.
+it is better supported.